“This tutorial explains how Nmap works and how to install and use it from the terminal.

-- Script Scanning: This phase is optional, in this phase NSE scripts are executed, NSE scripts can be executed before the scan, during the scan and after it, but are optional.
+- Script Scanning: This phase is optional; in this phase, NSE scripts are executed; NSE scripts can be executed before the scan, during the scan, and after it, but they are optional.

 - Output: Nmap shows us information on the gathered data.

-- Script post-scanning: optional phase if scripts were defined to run after the scan.
+- Post-scanning script: optional phase if scripts were defined to run after the scan.

-When scanning for services Nmap may report up to 6 states or condition of scanned ports:
+When scanning for services Nmap may report up to 6 states or conditions of the scanned ports:

-- Closed: the port is closed, not application is listening.
+- Closed: the port is closed, and no application is listening.